LohmannJens/fc-isup-foundation/README.md

 It was developed based on the first step of eCaReNet [2] for prostate cancer relapse over time prediction.

+NOTE: the application was developed and tested with featurecloud version 0.1.0, which requires Docker 28.5 or lower.

 ## Input
 In each client the following folders and files must be given: